Carolyn Eastman, PhD

 I am an historian of early America with special interest in eighteenth and nineteenth-century histories of political culture, the media, and gender.
 My research often begins with questions about the uses and meanings of early American media—print, oral, and visual cultures—focusing especially on non-elite readers, listeners, and viewers.
 I have written about Americans’ fascination with Indian eloquence after the Revolution; schoolgirls’ vindications of female oratorical excellence; debates over the best means of advocating for world peace during the antebellum era; portrayals of masculinity and sexuality in popular texts about antebellum pirates; and anxious accounts of mixed-race families in Atlantic travelogues.

-Finally, in ongoing research, I examine the centrality of gender to eighteenth-century Atlantic travel literature and illustration.
-This project, Learning to See: Gender and the 18th Century Atlantic World of Print, pays special attention to the ways that travel narratives used both text and image to construct ideas about the strange peoples of faraway lands—they sought to teach European readers how to see others.
+I have several new areas of research.
+In A Plague in New York City: A Young Doctor Confronts—and Survives—the Yellow Fever Epidemic in the Founding Era, I use a singularly rich and detailed diary of the city’s plague years in the 1790s to explore the world that the yellow fever epidemics destroyed, and what got rebuilt in its wake.
+In a digital project, I am developing an online platform for understanding practices of the spoken word in previous centuries.
+And finally, Learning to See: Gender and the 18th Century Atlantic World of Print examines the centrality of gender to eighteenth-century Atlantic travel literature and illustration.
+This project pays special attention to the ways that travel narratives used both text and image to construct ideas about the strange peoples of faraway lands—they sought to teach European readers how to see others.
 This research has received funding from the Princeton University Library, the Massachusetts Historical Society, Harvard’s Houghton Library, the Huntington Library, and the John Carter Brown Library.